ARM-software/CMSIS-DSP/PythonWrapper_README.md

 This library is then used by the `setup.py` script to build the Python extension.

+During development,you can rebuild only the object for the extension using :
+    > python setup.py build_ext --inplace

+It is faster than just using `pip install`

+To build a wheel you can do:
+    >  pip wheel . -w dist

+For Darwin with Neon, to force an arm64 build and not an universal build, use:
+    > python setup.py bdist_wheel --plat-name macosx_11_0_arm64 -d dist

+The wheel package may have to be installed.

 ## Running the examples

 Install some packages to be able to run the examples